 – Extended repayment: This incorporates lower monthly payments for an extended period of 25 years.

 – Loan consolidation: You can consolidate several loans into one new loan, with a low interest rate and easy finance management opportunities.

 – Prepayment: This can reduce your total cost of borrowing because most private student loans allow you to make payment of a part or your entire loan before the scheduled payment.
-This can be done anytime during the life of the loan.
+This can be done anytime during the life of the student loan.

 – Your state might be offering programs that reduce or even cancel your loan if you perform certain services like, nursing or teaching.
 You can get in touch with the state agency for postsecondary education, to check if there are such programs available in your state.